Belarus: Opposition leader Tikhanovsky jailed for 18 years over protests

 She claimed victory herself in the August election but, fearing for her safety, was forced into exile with her children the next day.

-On Tuesday, Ms Tikhanovskaya questioned the validity of the court that tried her husband and said any sentence given to him would be "unacceptable".
+On Tuesday, Ms Tikhanovskaya questioned the validity of the court that tried her husband and said his sentence amounted to "revenge" by Mr Lukashenko.

-"I will keep defending the person I love and who became the leader of millions of Belarusians," Ms Tikhanovskaya said in a video posted to Twitter.
+"While hiding the political prisoners in closed trials, he hopes to continue repressions in silence.
+But the whole world watches.
+We won't stop," Ms Tikhanovskaya wrote in a tweet.

+Ahead of the verdict, she said she would keep "defending the person I love" in a Twitter video, which showed children's drawings in the background.

+Today, the so-called court in Belarus will deliver the sentence to Siarhei Tsikhanouski.
+I can imagine these numbers.
+But be it one year, or 20, or 100, – it is unacceptable.
+The only question I will ask myself is: what am I going to do with this? #StandWithBelarus pic.twitter.com/9BNLTLCquL— Sviatlana Tsikhanouskaya (@Tsihanouskaya) December 14, 2021

 Belarusian state news agency Belta said the verdict was delivered at a court in the south-eastern city of Gomel on Tuesday.

-Three other opposition figures - Mikola Statkevich, Igor Losik, Vladimir Tsyganovich - were also found guilty as part of the same trial, Belta said.
+State newspaper Sovetskaya Belarus said five other opposition figures tried alongside Mr Tikhanovsky were sentenced to prison terms ranging from 14 to 16 years.
+Among them was veteran politician Mikola Statkevich, who was sentenced to 14 years in prison.

-Mr Tikhanovsky is the latest prominent opposition leader to be jailed in Belarus following a brutal crackdown on dissenting voices who challenged Mr Lukashenko's election win.
+They are the latest opposition figures to be jailed in Belarus following a brutal crackdown on dissenting voices who challenged Mr Lukashenko's election win.

 Mr Lukashenko has ruled Belarus since 1994 and defied months of protests last year as opposition politicians and activists were arrested and held in prison.